coloz/mdds/docs/009-专属设备开发/02-Arduino支持.md

 /*
  * Blinker provide a button parse function for user if you defined BLINKER_BUTTON
  *
- * Blinker button can detect singal click/ double click/ long press
+ * Blinker button can detect single click/ double click/ long press
  *
  * Blinker.tick() will run by default, use interrupt will be better */